-My main reason for going on my first luxury Tanzanian safari was to witness the Great Wildebeest Migration, which more than lived up to the hype.
-What’s kept me coming back to northern Tanzania has been the myriad other activities, landscapes and wildlife moments that can be enjoyed there.
+Home to the Great Wildebeest Migration, it’s no surprise northern Tanzania is one of Tanzania’s best safari regions.
+While the migration more than lives up to the hype, what keeps people coming back is the myriad other activities, landscapes and wildlife moments that can be enjoyed there.

 While the migration is all about the triumph of will and life, a visit to Olduvai Gorge will cause you to reflect on our own journey as a species.
 This is where some of the oldest hominin fossils have been found, along with evidence of early tool making.

-I also always enjoy the chance for a change of pace, and northern Tanzania is the birthplace of the ‘slow safari’ concept.
+For a change of pace, northern Tanzania is the birthplace of the ‘slow safari’ concept.
 Take a deep breath, and relax with a walking safari, or an excursion to Lake Manyara to see its clouds of gorgeous pink flamingos.